kleegeek/sql-docs/docs/database-engine/availability-groups/windows/filestream-and-filetable-with-always-on-availability-groups-sql-server.md

  `\\<computer_name>\<filestream_share_name>`

  In an Always On availability group, however, the name of the computer is virtualized by using a Virtual Network Name, or VNN.
+The VNN is usually the Availability Group listener name.
 When the computer is the primary replica in an availability group, and databases in the availability group contain FILESTREAM data, then a VNN-scoped share is also created to provide access to the FILESTREAM data.
 This does not affect Transact-SQL access to FILESTREAM data.
 However applications that use file system APIs have to use the VNN-scoped share, which has a path in the following format:

  `\\<VNN>\<filestream_share_name>`